 Discours Philosophique, page 47: “ However we don’t have to forget that all coming from animals and vegetals will never lead us to the perfection of the Great Work, as soon as their nature will be.
-This is the reason why we absolutely have to depurate, by means of distillations, all that coming from these two reigns, untill find their metallic nature; then it will be able to be of service of metals: since there is only a stone and only a foundation, that’s to say there is only the metallic virtue able to enter in the composition of Magisterium.”
+This is the reason why we absolutely have to depurate, by means of distillations, all that comes from these two reigns, until find their metallic nature; then it will be able to be of service of metals: since there is only a stone and only a foundation, that’s to say there is only the metallic virtue able to enter in the composition of Magisterium.”

 A twisting wording to just say that our Mercurius/Secret Fire is mainly contained in the electronic clouds of metallic elements.
 Mercurius out of no metallic elements is often easier to be extracted (1), but when we want to use it to open gold we have to strengthen it with metallic elements (2).
-Magisterium is the operation of giving a new body to a Mercurius-Sulphur or Spirit of Life-Soul.
+The magisterium is the operation of giving a new body to a Mercurius-Sulphur or Spirit of Life-Soul.

 “ If one wants to use what comes from minerals and vegetables, their nature must be taken off and then clothed again with a metallic nature.
-Because it becomes impossible of coagulating the quicksilver without a Sulphur or a matter partaking in that mineral: since wine has not and cannot have any metallic virtue, apart its containing a Sulphur and this Sulphur containing some gold as well as some silver”.
+Because it becomes impossible of coagulating the quicksilver without a Sulphur or a matter partaking in that mineral: since wine has not and cannot have any metallic virtue, apart from containing a Sulphur and this Sulphur containing some gold as well as some silver”.

 Stuart Chevalier will be clearer as she goes on.

 Discours Philosophique, page 48: “That’s because one can extract from wine a very quick Spirit which improves the gold virtue and can freeze with gold.
-This Spirit of wine it is able of multiplying as well as dilating the Tincture.
-I can certify that there is a great analogy between the Spirit of wine and the Spirit of Gold: these two Spirits partake the same hot nature, this is the reason why the essence of the Spirit of wine inseparably fixes itself with gold.
-However we have to to keep notice that the spirits of Nitre, of Vitriol and of Alum are far from a real fixity, for they are not ripe yet; anyway they have a great affinity with gold, because they partake quite the same origin of the wine, whose Spirit is of a subtle and quick nature.
-To follow these considerations a lot of authors create some Spirits of Vitriol, Nitre and Alum, to make them joined with the Spirit of wine, and once impregnated each other they can more easily join with gold”.
+This Spirit of wine is able of multiplying as well as dilating the Tincture.
+I can certify that there is a great analogy between the Spirit of wine and the Spirit of Gold: these two Spirits partake in the same hot nature, this is the reason why the essence of the Spirit of wine inseparably fixes itself with gold.
+However we have to keep notice that the spirits of Nitre, of Vitriol, and of Alum are far from a real fixity, for they are not ripe yet; anyway, they have a great affinity with gold, because they partake quite the same origin of the wine, whose Spirit is of a subtle and quick nature.
+To follow these considerations a lot of authors create some Spirits of Vitriol, Nitre, and Alum, to make them joined with the Spirit of wine, and once impregnated each other they can more easily join with gold”.

 Page 49: “When a real artist wants to start this operation, he/she provides to make gold ready for the extraction of the seminal virtue: it has to be reduced in its first matter, that’s to say what it was before becoming gold.
-Then it will sprout and fructify; but it has to be visited to the root and be reduced in putrefaction; that’s the only way to make gold fructify”.
+Then it will sprout and fructify, but it has to be visited the root and be reduced in putrefaction; that’s the only way to make gold fructify”.

-The concept here is that the Secret Fire/Mercurius extracted from gold does contains a seminal virtue.
-That’s one of the more incredible and controversial alchemical issue.
-In fact it would be interesting to know if a successful transmutation into other metals than gold and silver has ever been performed ( but in the end of this chapter Sabine Stuart Chevalier will give us her opinion about).
-From that derives the belief of gold and silver containing a peculiar seed of perfection to be sow.
-A modern alchemist may say that gold and silver do contain the supreme amount of Secret Fire in the earth.
+The concept here is that the Secret Fire/Mercurius extracted from gold does contain a seminal virtue.
+That’s one of the more incredible and controversial alchemical issues.
+In fact, it would be interesting to know if a successful transmutation into other metals than gold and silver has ever been performed ( but at the end of this chapter Sabine Stuart Chevalier will give us her opinion about it).
+From that derives the belief of gold and silver contain a peculiar seed of perfection to be sowed.
+A modern alchemist may say that gold and silver do contain the supreme amount of Secret Fire on the earth.

 Page 50: “ For the same reason we have to equally develop the root of gold to make it ready for attracting a metallic and seminal virtue; it has to be reduced in its first matter in order to become a subject apt to receive and attract all the virtues necessary for its generation”.

-Here Stuart de Chevalier points at the similitude between the Secret Fire extracted from a molecular matter and that one coming from the stars, the sun and the moon.
+Here Stuart de Chevalier points at the similitude between the Secret Fire extracted from a molecular matter and that one coming from the stars, the sun, and the moon.

 “ A great number of alchemists do calcine gold and then water it with oils or Spirits in order to extract their quick nature.
-They make cooking the calx of gold (7) with some metallic and quick Spirits, and by means of those they can fix it till this seminal substance get well fortified and reduced to tincture”.
+They make cooking the calx of gold (7) with some metallic and quick Spirits and by means of those they can fix it till this seminal substance get well fortified and reduced to tincture”.